IDEA-Research/Grounded-Segment-Anything/README.md

 ## :robot: Run Grounded-Segment-Anything + BLIP Demo
 It is easy to generate pseudo labels automatically as follows:
-1. Use BLIP (or others caption models) to generate a caption.
+1. Use BLIP (or other caption models) to generate a caption.
 2. Extract tags from the caption.
-We use ChatGPT to handle potential complicated sentence.
+We use ChatGPT to handle the potential complicated sentences.
 3. Use Grounded-Segment-Anything to generate the boxes and masks.

 - Run Demo